COVID-19 vaccines: key facts

 The COVID-19 pandemic is a global crisis, with devastating health, social and economic impacts.
 COVID-19 can cause severe disease and death.
 It has unknown long-term consequences in people of all ages, including in otherwise healthy people.

 The European Commission has authorised the first vaccines to prevent COVID-19 in the EU, following evaluation by EMA.
-For more information, see Treatments and vaccines for COVID-19: authorised medicines.
+For more information, see COVID-19 vaccines: authorised.

 Due to the urgency posed by the pandemic, efforts are ongoing to develop and study other COVID-19 vaccines in order to approve and make them available as soon as possible.